bbjimmy/yab-lib/spinner/spinner.md

 	sleep .01
 	next

+	arived= -1
+	// send done message and be sure that the calling app receives it. while (arived<>0)
 		arived = message send "application/x-vnd.testspinner", "done"
+		if arived = 1 exit
+	wend

 	leavingLoop = true
 	end sub

-Set the application flag on "MyCoolProcess" to "Background app" with the FileType Tracker add-on so that the second program is not shown in the DeskBar.
+Set the application flag on "MyCoolProcess" to "Background app" with the FileType Tracker add-on so that the second program is not shown in the Deskbar.